derwaldgeist/meteor/Roadmap.md

 Improve index support for Minimongo to enable better performance in the client for databases with thousands of documents. ([Issue #10703](https://github.com/meteor/meteor/issues/10703))

+## View layer support

+### React accounts
+- Leaders: <you?>
+- Status: -
+- PRs: -

+Add an officially supported accounts UI package for React.
+Update the Meteor tutorial to use this package instead of a Blaze wrapper.

 ## Documentation
 ### Step-by-step guide
 - Leaders: <you?>